bcgov/jag-bcsc-auth-service/README.md

 BCSC Auth service API utilizes the OIDC library to integrate with the BC Services Card (BCSC) to verify user identity.

+The BCSC Auth service API provides two endpoints which:

+1. allows the user to redirect to BCSC and authenticate
+2. allows an API client to retrieve personal information of an authenticated user

+Please refer to `Prerequisites` section for BCSC configuration requirements.

 Technical Overview
 ---------------------
 | Layer   | Technology |